 - Attracting other competent prospects, making the process of hiring good people easier.

 Engaging in employee development will benefit your balance sheet, too.
-As a noted 2016 survey by Deloitte shows, losing employees can cost as much as 1.5 to 2 times that employee's annual salary, so providing an environment in which they want to stay and grow is also a highly recommended financial strategy.
+According to Deloitte analyst Josh Bersin in a 2016 blog post, losing employees can cost as much as 1.5 to 2 times that employee's annual salary, so providing an environment in which they want to stay and grow is also a highly recommended financial strategy.

 5. Holding Employees Accountable